Chiang Mai province: Symbols

 The seal of the province shows a white elephant in a glass pavilion.
 The white elephant is a royal symbol in Thailand, and it is depicted to remember the offering of a white elephant by Thammalangka, a ruler of Chiang Mai, to his overlord, King Rama II of Bangkok.
 The pavilion symbolizes that Buddhism prospered in Chiang Mai, especially when in 1477 the teachings of Buddha, the Tripitaka, were reviewed.

 The provincial flower and tree is the "flame of the forest" (Butea monosperma).
+The edible cyprinid fish "black sharkminnow" (Labeo chrysophekadion) is the provincial aquatic life.

 The provincial slogan is In the shadow of Mount Doi Suthep, blessed with rice customs and traditions, beautiful wild flowers, magnificent Nakhon Phing.